learnitmyway/rxjs-playground/README.md

 Note: Webpack is used as a bundler

 - transpile with `npm run build`
-- open with `open index.html` and look at the console
+- open with `open index.html` and open the console

+### concatMap example

+- click the page